-Digital Therapeutics Company Fitterfly launches Post COVID Recovery program for people with diabetes | Business
+Digital Therapeutics Company Fitterfly launches post COVID recovery program for people with diabetes | Business

 - India

-MUMBAI, India, June 1, 2021 /PRNewswire/ -- During this COVID pandemic, the worst affected are people with comorbidities such as diabetes.
+Mumbai (Maharashtra) [India], June 1 (ANI/PRNewswire): During this COVID pandemic, the worst affected are people with comorbidities such as diabetes.
 Diabetes not only increases the risk of developing serious complications from COVID but also slows down recovery from its effects.
 The stress, medications and steroids further make the blood sugar control go completely haywire.
-In addition, about 14% of people while recovering from COVID are developing new-onset diabetes.
+In addition, about 14 per cent of people while recovering from COVID are developing new-onset diabetes.

-Dr Tejal Lathia, Senior Endocrinologist at Apollo Hospitals, Navi Mumbai said, ''People with post-COVID diabetes need help managing stress, fear and anxiety besides focussing on their glycemic control and lifestyle modifications.
+"People with post-COVID diabetes need help managing stress, fear and anxiety besides focussing on their glycemic control and lifestyle modifications.
 This needs a multidisciplinary planned approach that cannot be provided by a single doctor.
 Using a Digital therapeutics program can help people in these difficult times.
 And the wonderful part is that they don't have to step out of their homes.
-Digital therapeutics ticks the top 2 boxes in patient-centred care - holistic approach and ease of access.''
-Dr Arbinder Singal, Cofounder and CEO of Fitterfly, himself a super-specialist surgeon adds, ''COVID has derailed glycemic control for people with diabetes and we are looking at a tsunami of new-onset diabetes as some of the people from the peak of the second wave of the pandemic go into the recovery phase.
+Digital therapeutics ticks the top 2 boxes in patient-centred care - holistic approach and ease of access," said Dr Tejal Lathia, Senior Endocrinologist at Apollo Hospitals, Navi Mumbai.
+"COVID has derailed glycemic control for people with diabetes and we are looking at a tsunami of new-onset diabetes as some of the people from the peak of the second wave of the pandemic go into the recovery phase.
 There is an urgent need to help these people.
 Else they are at risk of fungal infections, damage to kidneys, eyes and nerves and would become a difficult issue for their families.
-In our Diabefly program, we added features like extra consultations with psychologists, nutritionists and physiotherapists to provide support in these difficult times.''
-About Fitterfly Fitterfly is a smart, personal digital therapeutic solution for patients to truly achieve their health goals and outcomes.
-We offer a clinically validated, digital-led therapy that connects patients, health coaches and healthcare providers in meaningful ways to enable sustainable behaviour change that is at the core of good health.
-We achieve transformational outcomes for our patients with personalised, data and coaching-led behaviour change via voice and digital touchpoints with a user-centric app.
-The programs are based on glocally accepted, evidence-based protocols and cutting-edge research.
-We are also privileged to serve reputed doctors, organisations and hospitals as their preferred Digital Therapeutic Partner.
-Our digital therapeutic programs complement medication, medical devices and diagnostic data to synergistically work with partners.
+In our Diabefly program, we added features like extra consultations with psychologists, nutritionists and physiotherapists to provide support in these difficult times," added Dr Arbinder Singal, Cofounder and CEO of Fitterfly, himself a super-specialist surgeon.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)